UPSC Mains - Overview

 UPSC Mains Books for Optional Subject

-Above we have mentioned the books required for the GS papers of the UPSC Mains exam.
+Above, we have mentioned the books required for the UPSC Mains exam GS papers.
 Below candidates can check out the highly recommended books for all the optional subjects in the Mains exam.

 UPSC Mains Books for Optional Subjects